chef/chef-workstation/docs-chef-io/content/workstation/ctl_chef.md

 **Search for local gems**

 The `list` command can also be used to search for locally installed gems.
-For example, to list all of the gems with `knife` in their title:
+For example, to list the gems with `knife` in their title:

 ``` bash
 chef gem list knife